 Eggs have impressive nutritional qualities for developing children, but they are also one of the most common food allergies in babies and toddlers - affecting about 2% of young children.
-Though egg whitesmost commonly hold the proteins that children can develop allergies to, insensitivities or intolerances can be triggered from either, or both, parts of the egg.
+Though egg whites most commonly hold the proteins that children can develop allergies to, sensitivities or intolerances can be triggered from either, or both, parts of the egg.

 Current guidelines don’t include waiting to introduce eggs to your baby until they are older.
 In fact, the critical window for smart, multi-allergen introduction is within the first year.

 In a 2010 study, researchers determined from a study of nearly 2,600 infants that those who were introduced to eggs early, between 4-6 months, were much less likely to develop an egg allergy than babies exposed to eggs after their first birthday.

 Once your child has reached 4-6 months old, they generally will be ready to try their first foods.
 Since all babies develop at different rates, here are some signs your baby may be ready to start trying solid foods:

 We know introducing new foods to your little one can be scary.
 Here are some tips for introducing eggs to your baby for the first time:

 Is your baby ready for their first taste?
 Here are three of our favorite ways to introduce eggs for the first time:

 Depending on a babies risk of developing allergies, there are different guidelines to follow according to the American Academy of Pediatrics (AAP):

 If your baby has a food allergy, you will know right away.
 Signs of an egg allergy may include hives, swelling, vomiting, coughing and wheezing within minutes of eating.